asyncapi/modelina/README.md

   </tr>
   <tr>
     <td><a href="./docs/usage.md#generate-models-from-meta-models">Meta model</a></td>
     <td>This is the internal representation of a model for Modelina, it is what inputs gets converted to, and what generators are provided to generate code.
-Instead of relying on an input processor, you can create your own models from scratch, and still take advantage on the generators and the features.</td>
+Instead of relying on an input processor, you can create your own models from scratch and still take advantage on the generators and the features.</td>
   </tr>
 </table>